edisplay/RCB_TA_notes/week-22-computer-science/graph-traversal/graph/lesson_plan.md

 #### Objectives:
 **After this students will be able to:**
 - use an array to represent a graph
-- implement the depth-first-search algorithm
+- implement the depth-first algorithm to visit every node in a graph
 - implement the depth first search algorithm to find a path from one vertex to another

 #### Introduction (10 mins)